hanneshayashi/gsm/README.md

 You can take a look at some examples under [scripting](https://gsm.hayashi-ke.online/scripting).

 You can also try the auto-generated [PowerShell module](https://github.com/hanneshayashi/gsm_crescendo).\
-Note that this module is still **experimental** and is created with [Crescendo](https://github.com/PowerShell/Crescendo), which is also still in beta.
-However, for an auto-generated module with over 500 functions and 70k lines of code, it seems to work reasonably well :).
+Note that this module is created with [Crescendo](https://github.com/PowerShell/Crescendo), which is also still in beta.
+However, for an auto-generated module, it seems to work reasonably well.
+The module also automatically utilizes streaming.

 #### Logging

 As useful as the above may be, sometimes you need to understand what is happening or need to know why something didn't work as expected.
 For those times, GSM creates a log file in your home directory called "gsm.log" that contains error messages.\
-You can configure the location and name of the log file, either in your config file (see [configs](https://gsm.hayashi-ke.online/gsm/configs)) or by using the `--logFile` flag when running a command.
+You can configure the location and name of the log file, either in your config file (see [configs](https://gsm.hayashi-ke.online/gsm/configs)) or by using the `--log` flag when running a command.
 You can also use the [log command](https://gsm.hayashi-ke.online/gsm/log) to view or clear the log, wthout having to manually open it.

 ### See Also